CMSgov/ab2d-website/access-production-claims-data.md

 # {{ page.title }}

 The production environment offers access to enrollee claims data, which contains Protected Health Information (PHI).
-You can use a variety of tools to access production data, including [curl]({{ '/setup-instructions' | relative_url }}).
-In order to access enrollee data, Prescription Drug Plan (PDP) sponsors must have completed the steps for [production access]({{ '/production-access' | relative_url }}) beforehand.
+In order to get enrollee claims data, Prescription Drug Plan (PDP) sponsors must have completed the steps for [production access]({{ '/production-access' | relative_url }}) beforehand.

 {% capture versionAlertHeading %}
     AB2D recommends using V2 of the API